Turning Pain Into Power

 share

-I’m enormously proud to announce that Christine Schuler-Deschryver is one of the guest speakers at our upcoming inaugural Women’s Empowerment Journey June 11 – 17, 2019 in South Africa.
+I’m enormously proud that Christine Schuler-Deschryver was one of the guest speakers at our inaugural Women’s Empowerment Retreat in June of 2019 in South Africa.
 I was privileged to have been introduced to Christine through my close friend, Pat Mitchell.
-I’ve long admired Pat who has made it her life’s work to be a globally engaged advocate for women and girls, committed to the pursuit of full equality and social justice.
+I’ve long admired Pat, who has made it her life’s work to be a globally engaged advocate for women and girls, committed to the pursuit of full equality and social justice.
 When Pat relayed Christine’s story to me, I was struck by the profound resilience of the human spirit to reclaim hope and inspire others to do the same.

-Christine’s story is also the subject of City of Joy, a Netflix Original Film that was released late last year.
-An intimate and inspiring account of the incredible community that Christine, Denis and Eve have built in Bakavu – the film cuts to the heart of a complex crisis in which most of us are complicit and gives voice to the immense power of compassion.
+Christine’s story is also the subject of City of Joy, a Netflix Original Film that was released in 2016.
+An intimate and inspiring account of the incredible community that Christine, Denis and Eve have built in Bakavu, the film cuts to the heart of a complex crisis in which most of us are complicit and gives voice to the immense power of compassion.

-We look forward to hearing Christine’s story first hand in June when our Women’s Empowerment Journey kicks off.
-We will experience some of the most spectacular night skies and fossil treasures on the planet and we’ll visit the SA College of Tourism as well as The Herding Academy in Graaff Reinet where women are being trained to understand the relationship between holistic grazing and the soil’s water holding capacity and biodiversity, not to mention employment and food security.
-From there we’ll travel to the ancient semi-arid savannah of Tswalu in the Kalahari, a place inhabited by the bushmen for 20,000 years and the privately-owned nature reserve of the Oppenheimer family.
-Here, with our all-female team of pilots, guides, trackers, conservationists and chefs, you will experience one of the most pristine wilderness spaces on the planet, whilst hearing more from our curated panel of women speakers.
+Hearing Christine’s story first-hand on the first Women’s Empowerment Retreat was an immeasurable privilege.
+We also experienced some of the most spectacular night skies and fossil treasures on the planet, visited the SA College of Tourism and stopped by the Herding Academy in Graaff Reinet, where women are being trained to understand the relationship between holistic grazing and the soil’s water holding capacity and biodiversity, not to mention employment and food security.
+From there, we traveled to the ancient semi-arid savannah of Tswalu in the Kalahari, a place inhabited by the bushmen for 20,000 years and the privately-owned nature reserve of the Oppenheimer family.
+Here, with our all-female team of pilots, guides, trackers, conservationists and chefs, our group experienced one of the most pristine wilderness spaces on the planet, while hearing more from our curated panel of women speakers.

-If you’d like more information on this incredible all-female journey, email welcome@roarafrica.com
+If you’d like more information on this annual, incredible all-female journey, email welcome@roarafrica.com.

 Subscribe